Khitrovka: History

 The early buildings of the square were destroyed by the 1812 Moscow fire.
 In 1823 the empty land was bought by major-general N.Z.
 Khitrovo who was granted with a permission to erect a meat and greens market there.
 Khitrovo died in 1826 before he had time to complete this work.
 The idle market was used each year only for a short period in wintertime, from Christmas to «Myasoyed» (two weeks before the Maslenitsa holiday), when peasants from around Moscow came to sell frozen meat, poultry and venison.

 In the 1860s Khitrovka became a job market for unskilled labour, drawing unemployed peasants who were seeking their fortune in the big city.
 Many of them couldn't find work and settled here forever.
 The square was a shelter for escaped convicts, broken citizens and other hard up people.
 Four doss-houses faced the square.

 These places were visited repeatedly in late 19th – early 20th century by L.N.
 Tolstoy, T.L.
 Schepkina-Kupernik, V.A.
 Gilyarovsky, C.S.
 Stanislavsky, V.I.
 Nemirovich-Danchenko and the artist V.A.
 Simov who painted decorations for the play «The Lower Depths» by M. Gorky.
 A.K.
 Savrasov finished his life in poverty here.
 The grand duchess Elizaveta Fedorovna, the foundress of Marfo-Mariinsky Convent, established the school in the convent for orphans and children picked up by her at the Khitrov marketplace.
-The Khitrovka area and its habitués are vividly described in Henri Troyat "Daily Life in Russia."
+The Khitrovka area and its habitués are vividly described in Henri Troyat's "Daily Life in Russia."

 All the dens were liquidated in the 1920s.
 The square was renamed Maxim Gorky square as a tribute to the famous play by Gorky who had visited the site personally.
 Before World War II a school was built on the square, and the latter ceased to exist, although it was formally mentioned in the registers until the 1960s.